flightaware/tohil/README.md

 #### tohil.expr

-You can also evaluate tcl expressions from python using tohil.expr:
+You can also evaluate tcl expressions from python using tohil.expr.
+As with many other tohil functions, to= can be used to request conversion to a specific python datatype.

 ```
 >>> tohil.expr('5+5')